OSGeo/grass-website/content/news/2020_05_05_GRASS_GIS_7_8_3_released.md

 An overview of the new features in the 7.8 release series is available at [new features in GRASS GIS 7.8](https://trac.osgeo.org/grass/wiki/Grass7/NewFeatures78).

-**Binaries/Installer download:**\
+While still in the works, an [automated source code quality test system](https://github.com/OSGeo/grass/actions) has been started, **Binaries/Installer download:**\

 -   winGRASS 7.8.3: